emillon/blog.emillon.org/posts/2011-12-14-what-s-in-an-adt.markdown

 ------------

 Algebraic Data Types, or ADTs for short, are a core feature of functional languages such as OCaml or Haskell.
-They are a handy modelisation of closed disjoint unions and unfortunately, outside of the functional realm, they are only seldomly used.
+They are a handy model of closed disjoint unions and unfortunately, outside of the functional realm, they are only seldom used.

 In this article, I will explain what ADTs are, how they are used in OCaml and what trimmed-down versions of them exist in other languages.
 I will use OCaml,